 for workers employed or engaged to provide identified services at Government nominated accommodation, the service provider entity.

-Facility worker means an individual, including an employee, volunteer or contractor who performs an identified service at government-nominated accommodation, including a maintenance and repairs contractor, a driver who transports isolating people to the accommodation, and a cleaner of the vehicle.
+Facility worker means an individual, including an employee, volunteer or contractor who performs an identified service at government-nominated accommodation, including a maintenance and repairs contractor, a driver who transports quarantined or isolating people to the accommodation, and a cleaner of the vehicle.

 Primary doses of a COVID-19 vaccine means the person has received the number of doses for a primary course of a COVID-19 vaccine at the correct dose intervals recommended for the person by the Australian Technical Advisory Group on Immunisation (ATAGI), according to the person’s age and other factors.